6ord/SEMiCo/README.md

 For educational purposes.

-It violates Twitters automation laws to auto-tweet using trends.
+Currenlty violates Twitters automation laws to auto-tweet using trends.

-Currently
+Goals:
 * Will drop the explicit trend and use popular words in the tweet generation to comply
 * Working on gathering more random colour generation for charts
 * Adding phrases and puctuation variations to the tweet generator to make it seem more realistic